MridulS/pyconpl-2017-networkx/README.md

     $ jupyter notebook

 Your browser will open to an index page where you can click on a notebook to run it.

+### Credits

+This tutorial is inspired by the previous offerings of this tutorial at EuroSciPy 2016, SciPy 2015 and Eric Ma's tutorial Network Analysis made Simple https://github.com/ericmjl/Network-Analysis-Made-Simple